Finite-time scaling for epidemic processes with power-law superspreading events: Hazard from power-law superspreading

-{\it Hazard from power-law superspreading}.
-We have seen that the expected number of infected individuals varies exponentially as $\mu(t)=e^{z/(\gamma-2)}$, independently of the spreading characteristics, but the survival probability of an outbreak is decreased when there is {power-law superspreading}.
-Which are the hazards coming from this superspreading, then?
+We have seen that the expected number of infected individuals varies exponentially as $\mu(t)=e^{(R_0-1)\lambda t}$, independently of the spreading characteristics, but the survival probability of an outbreak is decreased when there is {power-law superspreading}.
+Which are the hazards coming from this, then?
 Obviously, $\mu(t)$ is not highly informative as it contains the contribution from outbreaks that have got extinct (and contribute with a value of zero, but are counted).